alt-ctrl-code/home/CONFIGURATION.md

 configuration (as we have defined it) alongside our application source code, to version control it _as if it were source code_ and bundle it along with our application packages.

-Said differently, it is a good design rule to maintain as little context information as possible outside of the application's own build and deployment lifecycle.
+Said differently, it is a healthy choice to maintain as little context information as possible outside of the application's own build and deployment lifecycle.

 > __Healthy Choice:__  maintain as little context information as possible outside of the